 Kate Actress & Jackie Matubia join flood relief efforts with donations to victims

-A number of celeries have joined efforts to help Kenyans affected by floods occasioned by heavy rains pounding different parts of the country.
+A number of celebrities have joined efforts to help Kenyans affected by floods occasioned by heavy rains pounding different parts of the country.

 Recommended articles